J. Young Scammon: Career

 In 1835, after being admitted to the bar in Maine, Scammon traveled across several states, and arriving in Chicago in 1835, where he stayed to wait out poor weather.
 Before he could leave, however, Henry Moore, who was the incumbent deputy clerk of the Circuit Court of Cook County, told Scammon that he would be unable to finish his term as clerk, and asked Scammon to fill the office.
-Scammon accepted, serving as deputy clerk of the Circuit Court of Cook County from 1835 through 1836.
+Scammon accepted, serving as deputy clerk of the Circuit Court of Cook County from 1835 through 1836, working under Richard J. Hamilton (the clerk at the time).
 He, therefore, became an early settler of Chicago.

 In 1836, Scammon entered a legal partnership with Buckner Stith Morris, who himself had recently arrived to the city from Kentucky.
 Their partnership lasted only eighteen months, with Morris leaving the practice.
 A year later, he began partnering with Norman B. Judd.
 In approximately 1845, Scammon and Judd created a formal law partnership together, which ended in 1847.

 Scammon advocated for a free public school system to be established in Chicago.
 In 1837, Scammon created the charter for the Chicago Public School System.

 In approximately 1837, Scammon would join a business venture.
 Along with Chicago's inaugural mayor William Butler Ogden, he built the Galena and Chicago Union Railroad, which began service in 1848 and was the first railroad from Chicago.
 Ogden's grandnephew would later marry Scammon's sister-in-law.
 When Eastern financiers refused to support the railroad, Ogden and Scammon raised the money by riding on horseback along the proposed route and taking donations from the farmers he passed.
 He, for a time, served as the railroad's director.

 In 1837, Scammon became an attorney for the State Bank of Illinois.
 Scammon served as the court reporter for the Illinois Supreme Court from 1839 through 1845.
-He wrote volumes of reports that became the first ever published in the state, and which were considered be of high-quality.
+He wrote volumes of reports that became the first ever published in the state, and which were considered to be of high-quality.
 In 1839, Scammon was appointed to the Chicago Board of School Inspectors.
 From 1843 through 1845, Scammon served as chairman of the Chicago Board of School Inspectors, the city's school board.
 Scammon served as a Chicago alderman (city councilor) from 1845 through 1846.
 As an alderman, Scammon advocated for public schools, and helped to secure the construction of new schools in the city.

 In 1844, Scammon founded the Chicago Daily Journal, a Whig-leaning newspaper that eventually became a Republican newspaper.